stride3d/stride/README.md

 ## 🚀 Getting Started

-All the information you need to start with Stride development is available in the 📚 [Stride Docs - Contributing to the engine](https://doc.stride3d.net/latest/en/contributors/engine/index.html).

 ## 🤝 Contributing

-For questions and general discussions, please use [Discord](https://discord.gg/f6aerfE) or [discuss topics on GitHub Discussions](https://github.com/stride3d/stride/discussions).
+For questions and general discussions, please join our [Discord server](https://discord.gg/f6aerfE) or participate in [GitHub Discussions](https://github.com/stride3d/stride/discussions).

-To report bugs or propose features, use [Issues](https://github.com/stride3d/stride/issues).
+To report bugs or propose features, please use the [Issues](https://github.com/stride3d/stride/issues) section on GitHub.

 We welcome code contributions via pull requests.
 Issues tagged with **[`good first issue`](https://github.com/stride3d/stride/labels/good%20first%20issue)** are great starting points for code contributions.

-You can help us translate Stride, check [Localization](https://doc.stride3d.net/latest/en/contributors/engine/localization.html).
+You can help us translate Stride, check out our [Localization Guide](https://doc.stride3d.net/latest/en/contributors/engine/localization.html).

 ### Earn money by contributing

 If you are a developer with solid experience in C#, rendering techniques, or game development, we want to hire you!
-We have allocated funds 💰 from supporters on [OpenCollective](https://opencollective.com/stride3d) and can pay for work on certain projects.
-[More info about this here](https://doc.stride3d.net/latest/en/contributors/engine/bug-bounties.html).
+We have allocated funds 💰 from supporters on [Open Collective](https://opencollective.com/stride3d) and can pay for work on certain projects.
+[More information is available here](https://doc.stride3d.net/latest/en/contributors/engine/bug-bounties.html).

 ## 🗺️ Roadmap